Overview of Library Resources

 Need Assistance?
 Ask a Librarian

-Click on "Research Tools" in the purple bar.
-Then click on "Ask Us!" under "Help."
+Click on "Help" in the purple bar.
+Then click on "Ask Us!".
+You can also click on "Ask Us!" under the yellow tab "Help" tab on the homepage.

 You can see all the different ways to ask us questions on this page.

 If you’re in the library, stop by Research Desk on the first floor of Middleton Library.
 Here, you can nearly always find a librarian willing to answer your questions and give you some guidance with your research.

 Researching from Off Campus